omni/tokenbridge-burner-wallet-plugin/README.md

 - `Stake` - extends from `ERC677Asset` defined in `@poanet/tokenbridge-bw-exchange`
 - `xStake` - extends from `ERC677Asset` defined in `@poanet/tokenbridge-bw-exchange`
 - `StakeBridge` - extends from `Mediator` defined in `@poanet/tokenbridge-bw-exchange`

-The class `ERC677Asset` extends from `ERC20Asset` and overrides some methods:
-- `_send`: In this case the method `transferAndCall` is used instead of the `transfer` method.
-- `startWatchingAddress`: Add logic to correctly track the transfer events related to the wallet account.
-- `getTx`: Overrides the logic to return the stored information about a transfer transaction to avoid errors on the information displayed.

-The class `Mediator` extend from some other classes that has `Pair` as base.
-It implements the previous mentioned methods to estimate and exchange the assets.
-It also implements some methods to detect the exchange finalization.
-Here are some details of the implemented methods:
-- `estimateAtoB`: Get the fee and calculates the amount of B Asset the user will receive.
-- `estimateBtoA`: Get the fee and calculates the amount of A Asset the user will receive.
-- `exchangeAtoB`: Sends A Asset to the mediator contract.
-Then it calls `detectExchangeAToBFinished`.
-- `exchangeBtoA`: Sends B Asset to the mediator contract.
-Then it calls `detectExchangeBToAFinished`.
-- `detectExchangeAToBFinished`: Wait for events emitted by the mediator contract to detect the exchange finalization.
-- `detectExchangeBToAFinished`: Wait for events emitted by the mediator contract to detect the exchange finalization.

 In this repo example case, the class `StakeBridge` extends the `Mediator` class but has some differences on how to estimate the values and calculate the transfers fees.
 That's why it overrides the methods: